tvojnar/BackTREK/README.md

 Your app should gracefully handle the case where none of the trips match the filter.

-## Wireframes
+## Optional Wireframes

 These wireframes are optional.
 Some of the content matches closely with what we've done before, but some (such as getting validation failures to appear inline) is quite challenging!

-For an extra challenge, once a user has attempted to submit a form unsuccessfully and validation errors have been shown, have them resolve themselves as the user types.
+For an extra challenge, once a user has attempted to submit a form unsuccessfully and validation errors have been shown, have the errors resolve themselves as the user types.

 #### Normal View